How to connect to the RTK2go software service.

 By sending your data stream to this Caster you affirm that a) you have the right to do so, and b) you consent to allow others to freely use your data, and c) the caster owner / operator shall be held harmless for any faults or loss – real or perceived.
 The caster owner / operator (SCSC) reserves the right to remove or block any party for abuse.

 When connecting to RTK2go as an NTRIP Client no log-on account is required.
 We run this caster in an open mode.
 Simply point your NTRIP client to: rtk2go.com:2101 (port 2101).
-[Hint: You can also point any common browser this this pages as well, but the most recent release of Chrome now gets picky when it sees the the textual Caster Table returned rather than a web page and refuses to show it]
+[Hint: You can also point any common browser this page as well, SNIP will return the Caster Table as an HTML page when a non-NTRIP client connects.]

 This password will vary over time to prevent abuse.

 At this time the password is BETATEST (all caps).

 Note: If you have requested that your data stream use an reservation, then the private password for that reservation should be used.

 To repeat, you do not need a user name to connect; either when getting data (NTRIP Client) or when sending data (NTRIP Server) to the Caster.
 If your software requires a name, enter anything you wish, the SNIP Caster will simply ignore it.

 The name that you pick will be unique to you and your data stream.
 Please try to follow these simple rules: